People of the Eres

 In regards to the residents of Isdoni: the people there average around 5'5ft. in height.
 They are a thickset people with long faces, with a narrow and projected nose with wider nostrils, high cheekbones, slightly sloped forehead, fuller lips, and good teeth.
 Their hair is usually dark, though some of the Isdoni Huraedonites have fair hair.
 Their skin is usually a brownish olive color, though some of them are fair-skinned.
 They are a hairy people.

 In regards to the residents of Visdoni: they are descended from a migrant people from Greater Huraedon.
 They are about 5'6ft. in height.
 They are a more slender people than those in Isdoni and those in Chedoni, though they are still more stout than the people of the north.
 Their faces are long, with long and hooked noses.
 Their cheekbones are high.
 They are born dark-skinned, but they darken even more under the clear skies of Lower Huraedon.
 Their hair is usually brown, though blond is another common color.
 Their eyes are usually brown though lighter shades make common appearance.

-The residents of Chedoni were the original people of Lower Huraedon, before ancient migrants pushed them westwards towards the Western Mountains.
+In the far past, the residents of Chedoni came in a wave of migration to Lower Huraedon.
+They pushed an older culture, called the Yeernsaen, into the Western Mountains.
 They average at 5'4ft. in height.
 They are a brown-skinned and stout people with thick necks and broad shoulders.
 Their faces are wider than those in Visdoni or Isdoni, but are still more narrow than the faces of the people of the Southern Marches.
 Their noses are straight and their bridge is projected and large.
 Their eyes are dark and oblique.
 They are a hairy people.